 Experience modification factor

 An experience modification factor, or e-mod, is a calculation that uses your past loss experience to predict whether you’re likely to have losses better or worse than the average for your industry.
-In states that have adopted its use, such as Missouri, e-mods are calculated by NCCI.
+In states that have adopted its use, such as Missouri, the NCCI calculates e-mods.

 If your e-mod is higher than 1.0, it means your losses are worse than what’s expected for your type and size of business, and you can expect to pay more work comp premium for a period of time.
 If your e-mod is less than 1.0, it means your losses are better than what’s expected, and you expect to pay slightly less than your competitors.
 You have the opportunity to improve your e-mod over time by maintaining a safe workplace and managing claims costs.